-It has to be noted that in Dublin cases asylum applications are rejected without any examination of the substance of the case and applicants are referred to another Member State to carry out their asylum procedure.
-Detention of asylum seekers therefore occurs in Dublin cases in order to prepare the transfer to the responsible Member State.
-Transfers are usually preceded by arrests and police custody, which usually lasts for a very short period of time since many people are transferred on the same day.
+In Dublin cases, asylum applications are rejected without any examination of the substance of the case and applicants are referred to another Member State to carry out their asylum procedure.
+Detention of asylum seekers therefore occurs in Dublin cases to prepare the transfer to the responsible Member State.
+Transfers are usually preceded by arrests and police custody, which usually lasts for a very short period since many people are transferred on the same day.

 The majority of the Federal States (9 out of 16) do not differentiate between detention in the context of a Dublin transfer or a return decision.
-Nevertheless, statistics provided by the other seven Federal States indicate that persons detained for a Dublin transfer made up between 0% and 25% of all detainees in 2020, with an overall average of 20.8 % (2019: average of 30.8 %, 2018: average of 34.4 %).
-Available statistics also indicate that the number of Dublin transfers preceded by detention is relatively low, albeit with large differences between Federal States: between 0.8 % and 50 % of all Dublin transfers were preceded by detention in 2020.
-In 2020, 2,953 persons were transferred following a Dublin procedure, compared to 8,423 in 2019 and 9,209 in 2018 (see Dublin).
+Nevertheless, statistics provided by the other seven Federal States indicate that persons detained for a Dublin transfer made up between 0% and 25% of all detainees in 2020, with an overall average of 20.8% (2019: average of 30.8%, 2018: average of 34.4%).
+Available statistics also indicate that the number of Dublin transfers preceded by detention is relatively low, albeit with large differences between Federal States: between 0.8% and 50% of all Dublin transfers were preceded by detention in 2020.
+In 2022, 4,158persons were transferred following a Dublin procedure, compared to 2,656 in 2021, 2,953 in 2020 and 8,423 in 2019 (see Dublin).

-Specialised pre-removal detention facilities existed in twelve Federal States in 2021 (see Place of detention).
+Pre-removal detention facilities existed in twelve Federal States in 2022 (see Place of detention).
 The capacity of these detention facilities has increased significantly in recent years, from around 400 places in 2016, to 821 available places at the beginning of 2022.
 The high number of removals and the comparably low capacity of pre-removal detention facilities indicate that the vast majority of removals and Dublin transfers are carried out within a few hours or during the same day.
 This enables the authorities to put persons who are obliged to leave the country in short-term custody and no formal detention order has to be issued by a court.
 Still, the increase in detention facilities over the last years occurred in parallel with rising numbers of detentions since 2017.
-The decrease in both removals and detentions in 2020 is related to the Covid-19 pandemic and travel restrictions, suspending removals for a certain period (see below).
+The decrease in both removals and detentions in 2020 is related to the Covid-19 pandemic and travel restrictions, which resulted in a suspension of removals for a certain period (see below).

 |Number of persons detained for removal or Dublin transfer: 2015-2020|